zanderle/tutorial/en/template_extending/README.md

 # Template extending

-> TODO Add some context - we can extract the same layout for blog and post page.
-Again don't use {{ posts }}.
-We'll do that later
+> TODO Replace {{ posts }} - we aren't using that.
+Also we need to update both post_list and about pages

 Another nice thing Django has for you is __template extending__.
 What does this mean?
 It means that you can use the same parts of your HTML for different pages of your website.